 New York State Alternate Assessment

 The NYSAA is part of the New York State testing program that measures the attainment of the State’s learning standards in the areas of English language arts (ELA), mathematics, and science for students with the most severe cognitive disabilities.
 Students are assessed annually in ELA and mathematics in grades 3-8 and one time at the secondary level prior to exiting school.
-In spring 2023 for science, students will only be assessed in grade 8 and once at the secondary level prior to exiting high school.
-Grade 4 science students will not be tested in Spring 2023, but rather will be tested in Grade 5 in Spring 2024 and thereafter.
+In Spring 2024, NYSAA-eligible students who meet the age criteria for 5th grade are expected to take Grade 5 Science.
+Science will be assessed annually in grades 5, 8 and once at the secondary level prior to exiting school.
 NYSAA eligible students are assessed using the Dynamic Learning Maps (DLM) alternate assessment system.

 The DLM alternate assessment system is a computer-delivered adaptive assessment that measures student achievement of the ELA, mathematics, and science standards at a reduced level of depth, breadth, and complexity.
 This computerized assessment allows for greater student accessibility and provides useful information to help inform instruction.